LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/call_1.rst.txt

 built-in non-terminal is interpreted as a private non-terminal and thus cannot be used as a message to an object.

 Using this non-terminal is recommended when calling a predicate whose last two arguments are the two implicit grammar rule arguments to avoid hard-coding assumptions about how grammar rules are compiled into clauses.
 Note that the compiler ensures zero overhead when using this non-terminal with a bound argument at compile time.
-To call a predicate with a different argument order, use a :term:`lambda expression`.
-For example:
+To call a predicate with a different argument order, use a :term:`lambda expression` or define a :term:`predicate alias`.
+For
+example:

 ::